gouniverse/hb/README.md

 tag.toHTML()
 ```

-## Escaping HTML
+## Safe Escaping HTML

+For safeguarding HTML, always use the .Text(text) method of the tags, it will automatically escape any HTML tags in the output.

+Using the .HTML(html) method of the tags, will output the raw HTML, and leaves you vulnerable to XSS attacks.

-For safeguarding HTML use the EscapeString method from the standard HTML library
+You can escape the HTML yourself by using the EscapeString method from the standard HTML library
 Link with example: https://golang.org/pkg/html/#EscapeString

 ## Examples